alexnimo/Nimo-Awesome_repo/README.md

           <li>Phantom-Evasion - an interactive antivirus evasion tool written in python capable to generate (almost) FUD executable even with the most common 32 bit msfvenom payload (lower detection ratio with 64 bit payloads): https://github.com/oddcod3/Phantom-Evasion</li>
           <li>Kage - designed for Metasploit RPC Server to interact with meterpreter sessions and generate payloads: https://github.com/WayzDev/Kage </li>
           <li>pypykatz_server - This is the server part of a server-agent model credential acquiring tool(mimikatz) based on pypykatz: https://github.com/skelsec/pypykatz_server</li>
+          <li>macro pack - a tool used to automatize obfuscation and generation of retro formats such as MS Office documents or VBS like format: https://github.com/sevagas/macro_pack </li>
+          <li>Evil Clippy - a cross-platform assistant for creating malicious MS Office documents: https://github.com/outflanknl/EvilClippy</li>
       </span>
      </p3>
           </ul>